 Rahul Gandhi questions timing of letter, accuses dissenters in party of colluding with BJP

-New Delhi, Aug 24: Senior Congress leader Rahul Gandhi on Monday questioned timing of demand for a change in party leadership at the crucial Congress Working Committee (CWC) meeting and accused signatorioes of the letter to Sonia Gandhi of colluding with the Bharatiya Janata Party (BJP).
+New Delhi, Aug 24: Senior Congress leader Rahul Gandhi on Monday questioned the timing of demand for a change in party leadership at the crucial Congress Working Committee (CWC) meeting and accused signatories of the letter to Sonia Gandhi of colluding with the Bharatiya Janata Party (BJP).

 "Why was the letter (over party leadership) sent at a time when Sonia Gandhi was admitted in the hospital?", Gandhi asked.